What is a Customer Data Platform and Why Should You Use It

 On the contrary, data delivered by a DMP can’t be updated: once transmitted into one category, the roughly determined buyer persona belongs to this group until data expires.
 Thus, the advertiser’s choice to use a CDP increases the likelihood of hitting the target and improving conversion rates in the long run.

 CDP vs. DMP

-One difference between those two platforms was already disclosed: data management platforms can’t update customer’s data.
+One difference between those two platforms was already disclosed: data management platforms can’t update customers' data.
 The reason for it is that a DMP collects anonymous, non-PII customer data — tags, cookies, APIs, etc., which has a lifetime of 90 days max.
-This is mostly 3rd-party data, and that’s exactly why DMPs become less effective in the age of GDPR reign.
+This is mostly 3rd-party data, and that’s exactly why DMPs became less effective in the age of GDPR reign.

-Furthermore, CDP usage allows to generate a robust, unified profile for every user that provides a marketer with a complete picture.
+Furthermore, CDP usage allows generating a robust, unified profile for every user that provides a marketer with a complete picture.

 The last crucial point of different types of data from DMP and a CDP is that the first one stores data in two places: a comprehensive database for all info and its subset for quick use.
 However, such a storage split makes it harder to integrate other marketing tools.
 CDPs keep data in one place, so it’s easy to analyze and transmit this data.

 Discover more differences between CDPs and DMPs in this article.

 The largest issue with a CDP today is its definition, which is too loose.
 Some of the companies that were initially offering tag management solutions and data analytics tools rebrand their products as CDPs.
 Other services create a full-fledged CDP software in addition to their major services.